JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 #oasis-align([Select the #icon("center-rect") `Center point rectangle` tool from the rectangle tools dropdown as seen in @rect-tool.
 After selecting, your tool should change in a cross-hair shaped like a plus sign.

 Click on the origin point and then move your mouse outwards as seen in @rect-sketch.
-At this point in time, it does not matter how far out you go, nor that the numbers that you see in @rect-sketch match your own. \ ],
+Right now, it does not matter how far out you go, nor that the numbers that you see in @rect-sketch match your own. \ ],

 [#figure(image("images/rect-tool.png"), caption: []) <rect-tool>
 ])